 - Pay Off Mortgage / Build Wealth – Phase Three – Steps #8-10

-While each step is just as important as another, these phases are the biggest phase of transition on your money journey to financial freedom.
+While each step is just as important as the other, these phases are the biggest phase of the transition on your money journey to financial freedom.

 Phase One of Money Bliss Steps to Financial Freedom

 1. Financial House in Order (Create your Cents Plan)

 The first step to living a life of Money Bliss is to get your financial house in order.
 This step isn’t meant to be daunting at all.
 At this point, look at your financial picture as a whole.
 The 1,000 foot view!

 - How many credit cards are open?

 - How do you want to live your life with money?